 Do I need a vinyl liner with my fabric shower curtain or not?
-That's just one of the 5 things you might want to consider when purchasing a fabric shower curtain.
+That's just one of the five things you might want to consider when purchasing a fabric shower curtain.

 Mold and mildew feed on soap scum.
-If your fabric is one that can be easily washed, such as nylon, organic cotton, or a wash-and-wear fabric, you won't need a liner if you wash your curtain regularly.
+If your fabric is one that you can easily wash, such as nylon, organic cotton, or a wash-and-wear fabric, you won't need a liner if you wash your curtain regularly.
 Heavier fabrics, fabrics that require dry cleaning, brocades, velvets, and fabric with embellishments or non-washable decorative attachments should be used with a vinyl liner.

 If your shower gets a lot of use, it won't get much time to dry thoroughly between uses.
 Vinyl, or a vinyl liner, may be a better selection.
 Since soap scum, not just moisture, is the issue with all curtains, consider how much use and how much soap and water contact your curtain will receive and if the fabric is washable or must be dry-cleaned.

-Taking fabric curtains down and replacing them each time you clean them is a labor intensive task.
+Taking fabric curtains down and replacing them each time you clean them is a labor-intensive task.
 Fabric curtains must generally be washed once a week, while vinyl can often be wiped down or washed once a month.
 Heavier fabrics, such as velvets and brocades, may need to be dry-cleaned rather than washed.
-Many homeowners find when paired with a vinyl, plastic or Ecoprene vinyl, the maintenance is no greater than that of a simple vinyl liner.
+Many homeowners find when paired with vinyl, plastic, or Ecoprene vinyl, the maintenance is no greater than that of a simple vinyl liner.

-Do I Want Low Maintenance, or Better Looks?
+5. Do I Want Low Maintenance or Better Looks?

 Pros of Fabric Shower Curtains

-- More and more fabrics (polyesters and cottons) are washable
+More and more fabrics (polyesters and cotton) are washable.

 Cons of Fabric Shower Curtains